 Or how about collecting pinecones and leaves to make estimating jars?

 We LOVE these cardboard nature hearts from learning through play!

 You might also like my other easy science experiments for kids!
-I’ve got STEM Challenges, science fair project ideas and lots more exciting science experiments.
+I’ve got STEM Challenges, science fair project ideas and lots more exciting science experiments for kids of all ages.